idiap/bob/src/python/core/doc/PCA.rst

   torch.math.svd(A, U, S, V)

+The columns of V are the eigenvectors whereas the values in S are the eigenvalues.
+The eigenvectors are the basis in our new subspace and they are ranked (according to their eigenvalues).
+The eigenvalues are directly correlated to the amount of variance a certain direction holds.
+If all eigenvectors are keep we have not gained anything, our subspace will have the exact same dimension as the original one.
+We therefore select the strongest eigenvectors (hightest eigenvalues).

-Below is 4 example images of principal eigenfaces.
+Below is 4 example images of principal eigenvectors / eigenfaces.
 Each eigenface is orthogonal to all the rest and they each spann one direction in our eigenface space.

 .. image:: eigenfaces.jpg